betterscientificsoftware/bssw.io/CuratedContent/AssociationForSoftwareTesting.md

-# An Introduction to Association for Software Testing (AST)
+# An Introduction to the Association for Software Testing (AST)

-Different organizations exist which focus on different aspects of software and software life cycle.
+Various organizations focus on different aspects of software and the software lifecycle.
 The *Association for Software Testing organization (AST)* is one such well-known organization.

 Resource information | Details
 :--- | :---